Eqls/SEB-test/README.md

 A test task for a job application

 # Instructions
-In order to run the app just run the command `npm run start`
+In order to start the app just run the command `npm run start`